axibase/atsd/integration/collectd/README.md

 ## Configuration

-Edit `/ect/collect.conf` by replacing `atsd_hostname` with ATSD IP address or host name, specify protocol and port.
-Example
+Edit the `/etc/collect.conf` file which contains data collection settings.

+Modify `AtsdUrl` field by specifying the target ATSD host name or IP address.

+Modify the protocol, TCP or UDP, and the port number, if necessary, for example:

 ```xml
 ...